 Should you feel uncomfortable in diagnosing Spraddle Leg or adjusting bandages on a wriggling baby chick, then seek out a veterinarian to assist.
 They will attach the band-aid or medical tape.

 However, there’s every chance the chick will remove the bindings after a short period of time.
-Not because they’re upset.
-Rather, they feel they have corrected it.
-If this is not the situation, then work as quickly as possible to get the bindings back on.
+If this is the situation, then work as quickly as possible to get the bindings back on.
 Either on your own or through a vet.

 Keep Your Head With Spraddle Leg